vasishth/SMLP2018/index.md

 ## Fees

-There will be a **30 Euro** fee to cover expenses for coffee and snacks, to be paid on arrival in cash.
+There will be a **30 Euro** fee to cover expenses for the two evenings (Tuesday and Thursday) of snacks, and for coffee and snacks during the breaks.
+International participants can pay on arrival in cash.
+Others have the option to pay electronically in advance to the following account: Landeshauptkasse Potsdam, IBAN: DE09 3005 0000 7110 4028 44, BIC: WELADEDDXXX.

-Participants will pay for their own accommodation and travel, details on accommodation coming soon.
+Participants will pay for their own accommodation and travel, and will have to pay for their lunch themselves.

 ## Code of conduct